socadk/design-practice-repository/tutorials/DPR-Tutorial1.md

 One of the architectural related architectural decisions might be (formatted as a [Y-statement](../artifact-templates/DPR-ArchitecturalDecisionRecordYForm.md)):

 ```
-In the context of the OnlineShopBackend backend,
+In the context of the OnlineShopBackend subsystem,
 facing the need to serve a number of technically diverse clients,
 we decided for RESTful HTTP on maturity level 2
 and neglected other protocols such as gRPC or SOAP/HTTP